Sajib-Bhattacharjee/CSS-Grid-Documentation/README.md

 ## Who is this for?

-This Course/Tutorial is ideal for:
+This Course is ideal for:

 - Any Web designer/developer interested in getting a deep understanding of CSS Grid Layout Module (CSS Grid)
 - CSS lovers want to acquire knowledge of next/latest CSS level (properties/features)